doo/scanbot-sdk-example-ionic/README.md

 This example app doesn't contain a Scanbot SDK license key and runs in a **trial mode (trial period of 1 minute)**!
 After the trial period is over the Scanbot SDK functions will stop working.
-The UI parts (like Camera UI) will stop working or may be terminated.
+The UI parts (like Document Scanner UI) will stop working or may be terminated.
 You have to restart the app to get another trial period.

+The Scanbot SDK will run without a license for one minute per session!

+To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/sdk/trial.html) on our website.